LucIJspeert/StarPopSim/README.md

 ## Getting started
 As of version 1.0 (April 2019), the way to get this code is to either download it or make a fork on GitHub.
-To use it, one can use the command line or a Python environment of yourchoosing to execute the functions.
+To use it, one can use the command line or a Python environment of your choosing to execute the functions.

 **To keep StarPopSim updated**, grabbing a copy from the master branch should always provide you with the latest working version.